Clara Tauson: 2023: French Open 3rd round, variable results

 She returned to tournaments at the end of January at the Lyon Open but failed in qualifying.
-Her first main-draw win came on 8th February as a lucky loser in Linz against third seed Irina-Camelia Begu.
+Her first main-draw win came on 8 February as a lucky loser in Linz against third seed Irina-Camelia Begu.
+February and March she went back to playing ITF tournaments and in April she played Billie Jean King Cup (a prerequisite for participating in the Olympic Games).
+During this period she slipped out of top 100.